dinahjohnson/dinahjohnson.github.io/_posts/2021-10-01-blockchain-basics-part-1.md

 	return true;
 }
 ```
 This example provides a simple overview of the structure of a blockchain.
+To recap, a blockchain is an array of blocks that are verifiably linked together by checking that the cryptographic hash of a block is recorded as the previous hash of the subsequent block.

 In my next post I'll detail how block data is encoded in Merkle trees.

 ## Resources
 [Building a Blockchain](https://observablehq.com/@consensys-academy/building-a-blockchain)